History of slavery in Connecticut: 1700s

 One of the earliest Connecticut court dates involving an enslaved man named Abda, dates back to the early 1700s.
 The case centers around an enslaved man named Abda, who was a multiracial person.
 The court detailed how Abda escaped from his master, Captain Thomas Richards of Hartford, Connecticut.
 Abda was tried in court.
 Abda countered any claims of wrongdoing by claiming twenty dollars' worth of damages from Richards.
 The County Court determined on February 25 that Abda would be granted twelve dollars.
 The verdict was that Abda was able to gain freedom on behalf of his white heritage.

 An enslaved woman named Hagar of New London asked the Governor and Council for freedom for her and her children from their former master, James Rogers.
 The courts warranted this, thereby allowing her to also refuse herself as a slave to Rogers' grandson, James Rogers Jr.

 Legal debates about slavery continued, as seen in the 1788 case of Pettis v.
 Warren.
 In this case, a black slave sued for his freedom, and a juror was challenged for holding the opinion that "no negro, by the laws of this state, could be holden a slave."
 The Connecticut Supreme Court upheld the trial court's overruling of the challenge, stating that an opinion on a general principle of law did not disqualify a juror.
 The court emphasized that jurors were expected to have knowledge of the law since they served as "judges of law as well as fact."

 New London's role in slave trade

 New London, Connecticut and its waters played a large role in slave trade.
 Up to 40 ships harbored in New London's waters have been recorded to have played a part in the trading of enslaved people.
 The schooner Speedwell is the only ship known to have arrived in New London from West Africa, carrying enslaved individuals.

 Samuel Gould ran a slave trading business in New London.
 His records include evidence of three ships that traveled to West Africa from New London with the intent of capturing individuals to enslave them.

-The Saltonsall family of New London, ancestors of New London's founder John Winthrop, are documented to have owned enslaved individuals.
+The Saltonsall family of New London, descendents of New London's founder John Winthrop, are documented to have owned enslaved individuals.
 Dudley Saltonsall alone was responsible for the capture of more than 63,000 enslaved people brought from Africa.